Enrolled MassHealth providers can conduct business with MassHealth online via the Provider Online Service Center.

 Q: Where can I request transportation services?

-A: Providers can link to the MassHealth Customer Web Portal via the POSC to complete and submit prescriptions for transportation (PT-1) requests.
+A: Providers can link to the Request Transportation for a Member page for more information on completing and submitting prescriptions for transportation (PT-1) requests.

-The “Pharmacy Prior Authorization” function allows MassHealth-enrolled providers to submit electronic Drug Prior Authorization requests to the MassHealth Drug Utilization Review (DUR) program.
+The “Pharmacy Prior Authorization” function allows MassHealth-enrolled providers to submit electronic drug PA requests to the MassHealth Drug Utilization Review (DUR) program.

-Q. How do I submit a Pharmacy Prior Authorization (PA) request?
+Q. How do I submit a pharmacy PA request?

-A. To submit a Pharmacy Prior Authorization (PA) request, MassHealth-enrolled providers should use the Online PA function located on the MassHealth Drug List web page or on the MMIS Provider Online Service Center.
+A. To submit a pharmacy PA request, MassHealth-enrolled providers should use the Online PA function located on the MassHealth Drug List web page or on the MMIS Provider Online Service Center.

 The “Manage Correspondence and Reporting” function allows the user to view Broadcast Messages, Notifications, and Metrics Reports.
 Users can inquire upon Financial Data and view Contracts and Documents.
 This function may also be used to submit feedback on the POSC.